GoogleChrome/web-vitals/README.md

 In most cases, you only want to call `onReport` when the metric is ready.
 However, for metrics like LCP and CLS (where the value may change over time) you can pass an optional, second argument (`reportAllChanges`).
 If `true` then `onReport` will be called any time the value of the metric changes, or once the final value has been determined.

 This could be useful if, for example, you want to report the current LCP candidate as the page is loading, or you want to report layout shifts (and the current CLS value) as users are interacting with the page.
+In general, though, using `reportAllChanges` is not needed (or recommended).

 ```js
 import {getCLS, getFID, getLCP} from 'web-vitals';